-The permanent exhibition of the museum is called “Traditional Culture of the Hungarians.”
-Here you get to see how the life of the Hungarians were from the end of the 18th century until the breakout of the First World War.
+The museum’s permanent exhibition is called “Traditional Culture of the Hungarians.”
+Here you get to see how the life of the Hungarians was from the end of the 18th century until the breakout of the First World War.
 The museum lets you experience a bridal trousseau of a girl from Kalotaszentkirály and the church wedding of a couple from Kalotaszeg, presented in their actual settings.
-You will be shown folk art, folk customes and be introduced to life in the village and in the city.
-The museum has multimedia stations were you can see and learn even more, and there are always temporary exhibitions in addition to the permanent.
+You will be shown folk art, folk customs and be introduced to life in the village and in the city.
+The museum has multimedia stations where you can see and learn even more, and there are always temporary exhibitions in addition to permanent ones.

 Museum of Ethnography

 Opening times: 10:00 – 18:00 from Tuesday to Sunday-